cortexlabs/cortex/docs/clusters/management/create.md

 vpc_cidr: 192.168.0.0/16
 ```

-The docker images used by the Cortex cluster can also be overridden, although this is not common.
+The docker images used by the cluster can also be overridden.
 They can be configured by adding any of these keys to your cluster configuration file (default values are shown):

 <!-- CORTEX_VERSION_BRANCH_STABLE -->
 ```yaml